rapp-project/rapp-api/cpp/README.md

 ```

 *_Warning_*: do not run individual tests from within the `/rapp-api/cpp/build/tests` directory!

 *_Note_*: all examples and test have been checked with `valgrind --leak-check=full` under Ubuntu 14.04 and found
 to have no memory leaks or segfaults.

 If you do happen to run across such issues, please open an issue on GitHub.

 ## Examples

-The source files for the examples are under `/rapp-api/cpp/examples` and if you use the flag `-DBUILD_EXAMPLES=ON` they
+The source files for the examples are under `/rapp-api/cpp/examples` and if you use the CMake option flag `-DBUILD_EXAMPLES=ON` they
 will be built under `/rapp-api/cpp/build/examples/`.

+You can run them individually, or use them as templates.

 ## Old Compilers